-During COVID-19 pandemic, Japan post has been stopping delivery to 140 counties (latest update on 4th, July 2020)
+During COVID-19 pandemic, Japan post has been stopping delivery to some counties. (latest update on 16th, November)

 Instead of using Japan post to these countries, we will provide to ship by Yamato International Shipping Service with additional shipping fee. ( Please write your phone number on order form )

 We will send all mask orders with no tracking number service.